-Looking for a new pair of in-ear headphones to partner with your smartphone or tablet?
+Are your current in-ear headphones falling apart?
+Do you need a new pair to partner with your smartphone or tablet?
 This is the page for you.

-If you haven't thought of upgrading those bundled buds before, now could be a perfect time.
+If you haven't thought of upgrading your buds before, now could be a perfect time.
 Our list of hand-picked in-ear headphones proves you don't have to spend a fortune to get a serious jump in sound quality.

 Compared to over-ear designs that can look and feel big and bulky, the best in-ears offer a more discreet listening experience, while their snug fit tends to deliver decent levels of isolation from the outside world.

-There's something for everyone on this list including budget and premium in-ears, plus noise-cancelling and wireless headphones, too.
+There's a pair of in-ears for everyone on this list, including budget and premium in-ears, plus noise-cancelling and wireless headphones, too.
 Rest assured, we've tested all the in-ear headphones mentioned below, which is why you can be confident they're all up to the job of being your next pair of headphones.

-Klipsch knows how to make a decent pair of affordable in-ear headphones.
+Klipsch has form when it comes to excellent, affordable in-ear headphones.
 In 2018 it was the R6i IIs (below) that stole all the headlines, but for 2020 it's the T5M Wired causing a stir.
-Not only are they extremely comfortable (which helps), they're also some of the most musical buds we've heard at the money.
+Not only are they extremely comfortable, they're also some of the most musical buds we've heard in this price bracket.

 Read the full review: Klipsch T5M Wired